xaelsouth/rtl-wmbus/README.md

 L(ength) field from C1 mode B datagrams does not include CRC bytes anymore: L field will now be printed as if the datagram would be received from a T1 or C1 mode A meter.

+Significantly improved C1 receiver quality.
+Sad, but in the low-pass-filter was a bug: the stopband edge frequency was specified as 10kHz instead of 110kHz.
+I have changed the latter to 160kHz and recalculated filter coefficients.

    Improvements
    -----
 A new method for picking datagrams out of the bit stream that _could_ probably better perform in C1 mode has been implemented.